peterddrummond/xspde_matlab/doc/source/xsim.rst

 Fields
 ======

 In the xSIM code, the complex vector field ``a`` is generally stored as a compressed or flattened matrix with dimensions ``[fields, lattice]``.
-Here ``lattice`` is the total number of lattice points including an ensemble dimension, to increase computational efficiency:
+Here ``nlattice`` is the total number of lattice points including an ensemble dimension, to increase computational efficiency:

 ::

-    lattice = in.ensembles(1) * r.nspace
+    nlattice =  nspace * ensembles (1)

 The total number of space points ``r.nspace`` is given by:

 ::

-    r.nspace = in.points(2) * ... * in.points(in.dimension)
+    nspace = points (2) * ... * points (in.dimension)

 The use of a matrix for the fields is convenient in that fast matrix operations are possible in a high-level language.

 In different subroutines it may be necessary to expand out this array to more easily reference the array structure.
-The full, expanded field structure ``a`` at a single time-point is as follows
+However, the internal field structure ``a`` at a single time-point is as follows

-:: data:: a
+.. data:: a

-    [in.fieldsplus, in.ensembles(1), 1, in.points(2) ,... , in.points(dimension)]
+** - Array** of dimension: (:attr:`fieldsplus`,  ``nlattice``)

-Note: Here, :attr:`fieldsplus` = :attr:`fields` (1) + :attr:`fields` (2) is the total number of field components and ``in.ensembles(1)`` is the number of statistical samples processed as a parallel vector.
+Note: Here, :attr:`fieldsplus` = :attr:`fields` (1) + :attr:`fields` (2) is the total number of field components.
+Here :attr:`fields` (1) are the dynamical fields, while :attr:`fields` (2) are defined or auxiliary fields that are sometimes necessary.
+Also, :attr:``in.ensembles`` (1) is the number of statistical samples processed as a parallel vector.
 This can be set to one to save data space, or increased to improve parallel efficiency.
-Provided no frequency information is needed, the time dimension ``in.points(1)`` is compressed to one during calculations.
-During spectral calculations, the full length of the time lattice, ``in.points(1)``, is stored, which increases memory requirements.
+The time dimension :attr:`points` (1) is always compressed to one during calculations.
+During spectral calculations, and for raw output, the full length of the time lattice, :attr:`points` (1), is stored, which increases memory requirements.

-.. data:: latt

-    This includes a propagation array :attr:`propagator`, used in the interaction picture calculations.
-There are two momentum space propagators, for coarse and fine steps respectively, which are computed when they are needed.

-Raw data output
+Raw output
 ---------------

-If required, by using the switch :attr:`raw` set to one,  xSPDE can store every trajectory generated.
+If required, by using the switch :attr:`raw` set to one.  xSPDE  will then store every trajectory generated.
 This is raw, unprocessed data, so there is no graph index.
-This raw data output is stored in a cell array :data:`rawdata`.
+The raw data output is stored in an output cell array :data:`raw`.
 The array is written to disk using the Matlab file-name, on completion, provided a file name is input, and is also available as an xSIM function output.

 The cell indices are: sequence index, error-checking index, ensemble index.

-.. data:: rawdata
+.. data:: raw

-    **Cell Array**, has dimension: ``rawdata{sequence, check, in.ensemble(2)*in.ensemble(3)}``
+    ** - Cell Array**, has dimension: ``raw{sequence, check, in.ensemble(2)*in.ensemble(3)}``

 If thread-level parallel processing is used, these are also stored in the cell array, which is indexed over both the parallel and serial ensemble.
-Inside each raw cell is at least one complete space-time :data:`field` stored as a complex array, with indices for the field index, the samples, and the time-space lattice.
+Inside each raw cell is at least one complete space-time :data:`a` stored as a complex array, with indices for the field index, the time-space lattice, and the samples.

-Each location in the cell array stores one sample-time-space trajectory in xSPDE, which is a real or complex array with (:attr:`dimension` + 2) indices, noting that :attr:`points` is a vector with :attr:`dimension` indices :
+Each location in the cell array stores one time-space-sample trajectory in xSPDE, which is a real or complex array with (:attr:`dimension` + 2) indices, noting that :attr:`points` is a vector with :attr:`dimension` indices.
+Here the dynamical fields are  expanded to more easily reference the array structure.
+The full, expanded field structure ``a`` at a single time-point is as follows

-.. data:: field
+.. data:: a

-    **Array**, has dimension: ``(:attr:`fieldsplus`, :attr:`ensemble(1)`, :attr:`points`)``
+  ** - Array** of dimension: (:attr:`fieldsplus`,  :attr:`points`, :attr:`ensembles` (1))

+Here, :attr:`fieldsplus` = :attr:`fields` (1) + :attr:`fields` (2) is the total number of field components, where :attr:`fields` (1) are the dynamical fields, while :attr:`fields` (2) are defined or auxiliary fields.
+Also, :attr:``in.ensembles`` (1) is the number of statistical samples processed as a parallel vector.
+This can be set to one to save data space, or increased to improve parallel efficiency.
+Provided no frequency information is needed, the time dimension :attr:`points` (1) is compressed to one during calculations.
+During spectral calculations, and for raw output, the full length of the time lattice, :attr:`points` (1), is stored, which increases memory requirements.

 The main utility of raw data is for storing data-sets from large simulations for later re-analysis.
 It is also a platform for further development of analytic tools for third party developers, to treat statistical features not included in the functional tools provided.
 For example, one might need to plot histograms of distributions from this.